zhiyuoe/shadowagent/docs/game-design/characters-and-relationships.md

 # Characters and relationships
 {: .no_toc }

-Dynamic and muturally influenced by each other.
+The muturally influenced characters co-creates a dynamic environment.
 {: .fs-6 .fw-300 }